BLUDRAG/ReachGamingModsVault/ModDescriptions.md

 ### Reach Builder Tools (Credits to Mr. Reach)
 Adds new terrain manipulating tools.
 A builder's dream!
 All tools can be found by search for ReachBuilder in the creative menu.

+### Flush Terrain Blocks (Credits to Mr. Reach)
+Terrain blocks like sand and dirt will be flattened when placing blocks next to them.
+This removes the odd gap between terrain and building blocks.

+### Real Infestations (Credits to Blu)
+Increases the number of zombie spawns for infested quests.

+### Reach Chat UI (Credits to Mr. Reach)
+A simple mod that adds some color to the chat UI.

+### Reach Infinity Trees (Credits to Blu)
+Adds an incredibly durable tree that can be chopped almost forever.
+Also replantable if you ever break it!